-By default, the ALM installer for the Linux/Solaris operating systems requires a root user.
-This is because the installer is based on operating system native packages (.rpm), which can only be run by users with root permissions.
+By default, the ALM installer for the Linux operating systems requires a root user.

-If you are unable to work with ALM using the root user because of security concerns, speak to your system administrator about preparing one of the following solutions:
+If you are unable to work with ALM using the root user because of security concerns, speak to your system administrator about using a non-root user with sudo permissions to install and run ALM.

-- Using a non-root user with sudo permissions to install and run ALM. - Using a non-root user without sudo permissions to configure and run ALM.
+Note: Installing ALM as non-root user without sudo permissions is not supported and causes installation problems.